Alvin Kamara Player Prop Bets for NFL Week 8 | New Orleans vs. Tampa Bay 10/31/2021

 Matchup vs. Tampa Bay

-- Kamara's 52.2 rushing yards per game in his nine career matchups against the Buccaneers are 9.3 fewer yards than his over/under in Sunday's game.
+- In his nine career matchups against the Buccaneers, Kamara averaged 52.2 rushing yards per game, 7.3 fewer yards than his over/under in Sunday's game.

 - Kamara, in nine matchups versus the Buccaneers, has run for a TD five times (including multiple scores in one game).